 First, we will define what a teleconverter is and how it can be used in photography.

 A teleconverter, also known as an “extender”, is a magnifying secondary lens that is typically attached between a camera body and an existing (primary) compatible lens.
-The purpose of a teleconverter (TC) is to increase the effective focal length of the primary lens, which unfortunately comes at the cost of decreased sharpness and reduced maximum aperture.
+The purpose of a teleconverter (TC) is to increase the effective focal length of the primary lens, which unfortunately comes at the cost of decreased sharpness and reduced maximum aperture (due to loss of light).
 The magnification effect of a teleconverter and its effect on maximum aperture depends on its multiplication factor, which varies from 1.2x all the way to 3.0x (the most common ones are typically 1.4x and 2.0x).
 For example, if one uses a 300mm f/2.8 prime telephoto lens, a 2.0x teleconverter will double its focal length and decrease its maximum aperture by two full stops, which will make it a 600mm f/5.6 lens.
-Teleconverters also have the same effect on zoom lenses – both sides of the zoom range will get magnified and their maximum aperture decreased.
+Teleconverters also have the same effect on zoom lenses – the whole zoom range will get magnified and their maximum aperture decreased.
 For example, a 1.4x TC would make a 70-200mm f/2.8 into a 98-280mm f/4.0 lens.

 As a result, keep in mind that standard teleconverters designed to work with more than one lens are always going to be built with some compromises.